 On a small island that sees its culture as different — supportive and noncompetitive — this perspective can feel out of character.
 For this reason, Carroll believes that outsiders may have better experience to exist in these conditions, more typical of the mainland.
 As to running a business, “I find the locals don’t have the depth, or they’re wealthy and don’t need to work.
 It takes somebody with some knowledge and experience,” he said.

-Currently, Carroll and Salie own two restaurants, Cask and Schooner and Tops’l, which have been sitting vacant for over a year.
-Multiple locals have attempted to purchase the buildings, but said they ran into issues with the expected cost of rent and outdated structures that would require many fixes.
+Locations of Cask and Schooner and Tops’l are currently vacant.
+Multiple locals have attempted to purchase the businessess, but said they ran into issues with the expected cost of rent and outdated structures that would require many fixes.
 Prospective buyers who asked for changes to the lease said they were denied.
 [Ed.: Corrected to clarify ownership and buyer status, June 12, 2023.]

 Carroll said the former owner of the two businesses brought in an appraiser to certify that the rent was fair.
 The selling price of the business has been cut in half over its year on the market in order to incentivize a purchase as well.
 Carroll said that prospective buyers had asked for too many unrealistic changes to the lease, which is why they were denied.